tauri-apps/cargo-mobile2/README.md

 ## Status

 Everything here works and is already used internally!
-However, there are still some rough edges, i.e. running on Android often reuses the old build instead of installing the new build, so you might have to run a second time to ensure the correct build is used.
+However, this hasn't seen a lot of external use yet, so there could still be some rough edges.

 **Building for iOS is broken on Rust versions later than 1.45.2!**